 Normally, I am fine with Computer Modern fonts for article type write-ups, but in case…

-"babel" allows to use other languages in addition to english.
+package allows to use other languages rather than english.
 This construct does two things:

 #+LANGUAGE: xx